AmitKumarDas/Decisions/blogs/approach_sts_ver_2.md

 // validate runs some validations/checks
 // against this selection instance func (s *selection) validate() error {
   if s.isAntiAffinityLabel() && s.isPreferAntiAffinityLabel() {
-		return errors.New("invalid selection: both antiAffinityLabel and preferAntiAffinityLabel policies can not be together") }
+    return errors.New("invalid selection: both antiAffinityLabel and preferAntiAffinityLabel policies can not be together") } else if s.isScheduleOnHostAnnotation() && s.isPreferScheduleOnHostAnnotation() {
+    return errors.New("invalid selection: both scheduleOnHostAnnotation and preferScheduleOnHostAnnotation policies can not be together")
+  }
   return nil
 }

 // filter returns the final list of pools that